ms-iot/content/en-US/Docs/CortanaOnIoTCore.md

 ####  Sign out MSA

-If you want to sign out your MSA, please go to Device Settings under Device Portal, click ‘About Me’, then the account icon at the bottom to sign out.
+If you want to sign out your MSA, please go to Device Settings in the IoTCoreDefaultApp, click ‘About Me’, then the account icon at the bottom to sign out.

 ![MSA Sign out]({{site.baseurl}}/Resources/images/cortana/MSASignout.png)